yuchaodong/CalculateDistance/README.md

-To clone the repo, enter command (This is a private repo.
-For access, please ask for invite.): <br />
+To clone the repo, enter command: <br />
 `git clone https://github.com/yuchaodong/CalculateDistance.git`

 Before using, make sure you have the following dependencies installed: <br />